mkmathur/wedding-guest-list/docs/TESTING.md

 This document outlines the testing strategy for the Wedding Guest List application.

+## Testing Process

+### Manual Testing Workflow
+1. Follow the checklist items in order, focusing on one component at a time:
+   - Category Management
+   - Tier Management
+   - Household Management
+   - Cross-component interactions
+   - UI/UX features

+2. For each checklist item:
+   - Test the specific functionality
+   - Report any bugs found
+   - For each bug:
+     a.
+Add/update unit tests to catch the bug
+     b.
+Run tests to confirm they fail (showing they catch the bug)
+     c.
+Fix the code
+     d.
+Run tests again to verify the fix
+     e.
+Manually verify the fix
+   - Mark the item as complete once verified
+   - Document any UX improvements or feature requests identified

+3. Track status in this document:
+   - Check off completed items
+   - Document bugs in "Known Issues" until fixed
+   - Add UX improvements to "Future Improvements"

 ## Automated Tests

 The application uses Vitest and React Testing Library for automated testing.
 Run the test suite with: